kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 ### Immutability

 A resource that does not mutate.
 In kubernetes we often state the instance of a running pod is immutable or does not change once it is run.
 In order to make a change, a new pod is run.
-In the context of [Cluster API](#cluster-api) we often refer to an running instance of a [Machine](#machine) is considered immutable, from a [Cluster API](#cluster-api) perspective.
+In the context of [Cluster API](#cluster-api) we often refer to a running instance of a [Machine](#machine) as being immutable, from a [Cluster API](#cluster-api) perspective.

 # K
 ---